We tested ChatGPT Search with a question on Elon Musk. Here's how it did

 OpenAI promises that ChatGPT Search “can get fast, timely answers with links to relevant web sources.”
 However, the jury is still out on the accuracy of its results.

-When HT.com put ChatGPT Search to the test, it answered some questions correctly, but made errors while answering others.
+HT.com put ChatGPT Search to the test.
+Here is how it responded:

 Testing ChatGPT Search